Alice Green

-Alice Green is an African-American activist and prison reform advocate, living in Albany, New York.
-An active participant in her community, Dr. Green was the Green Party candidate for Lt.
-Governor in 1998 and its Albany mayoral candidate in 2005.
-Green is the Executive Director of The Center for Law and Justice, a non-profit civil rights organization that she founded in 1985.
-Her activism against racism and on issues of criminal justice has made her notable as well.
+Alice Green (1939 or 1940 – August 20, 2024) was an American activist and prison reform advocate, living in Albany, New York, who was the Green Party candidate for lieutenant governor in 1998, and its Albany mayoral candidate in 2005.
+Green founded the Center for Law and Justice in 1985, and was its executive director.

-Early life, education and early career
+Early life, education, and early career

-Green was born in a small town in the Adirondacks area of Upstate New York, in the mid-1940s.
+Green was born in Greenville South Carolina and raised in a small town in the Adirondacks area of Upstate New York in the early 1940s, and raised in “the Champlain Valley hamlet of Witherbee.”

 Green earned several degrees from SUNY Albany (now U. at Albany).
 These include a bachelor's in African-American studies, master's degrees in education, social welfare and criminal justice, and a doctorate in criminal justice.

 She worked as a secondary school teacher, a social worker, and as the Executive Director of the Trinity Institution (as of March 2009, the Trinity Alliance for the Capital Region).
 Starting in the 1960s, Green's activism gained much local publicity, especially in her role as chair of the NAACP Legal Redress Committee.

-She was Legislative Director for the New York Civil Liberties Union in the 1980s.
+She was legislative director for the New York Civil Liberties Union in the 1980s.
 In 1984, Green founded the Center For Law and Justice, Inc., after the police shooting of Jessie Davis, an African-American youth in Albany.

-In 1985, Governor Mario Cuomo appointed her as a member of the Citizens Policy and Complaint Review Council of New York State Commission on Corrections.
+In 1985, Governor Mario Cuomo appointed Green as a member of the Citizens Policy and Complaint Review Council of New York State Commission on Corrections.
 In 1986, Cuomo also appointed her as Deputy Commissioner for New York State Division of Probation and Correctional Alternatives.

 Green organized "much-publicized protests at the annual Martin Luther King, Jr. Day events hosted by Governor Pataki from 1995 through 1999."

-She briefly attended Albany Law School, in 1990, but did not complete her law degree.
+She briefly attended Albany Law School, in 1990, but did not complete a Juris Doctor degree.

 Political campaigns

-In 1998, Green ran for Lieutenant Governor on the Green Party of New York State ticket with Al "Grandpa" Lewis, and gained over 52,000 votes.
+In 1998, Green ran for lieutenant governor on the Green Party of New York State ticket with Al "Grandpa" Lewis, and gained over 52,000 votes.

-In 2005, she was a candidate for Mayor of Albany, which garnered significant local publicity.
+In 2005, Green was a candidate for mayor of Albany, which garnered significant local publicity.
 She lost the race against incumbent Mayor Jerry Jennings, but garnered about 25% of the vote in November.

-In 2008, Green served as a member of the "Committee to fill vacancies" for Green Presidential candidate Cynthia McKinney, but was later a contributor to Democrat Barack Obama.
+In 2008, Green served as a member of the committee to fill vacancies for Green Party presidential candidate Cynthia McKinney, but was later a contributor to Democrat Barack Obama.

-Recent work
+Activism work

-Green has been the Executive Director of The Center for Law and Justice, a not-for-profit community organization, for many years.
+Green was the executive director of the Center for Law and Justice, a not-for-profit community organization, for many years.
 That group is part of the "Community Empowerment Center."
-As part of her work, she is an EEO compliance officer.
+As part of her work, she was an EEO compliance officer.